 Measurement and assessment of cerebral autoregulation

-The bulk of my research has been focused on identifying new methods of data analysis that leverage knowledge of the data-generating model in order to have more sensitive and informative tools with which to perform inference.
+My research is aimed on identifying new methods of data analysis that leverages domain knowledge and state-of-the-art statistical and machine learning methods to have more sensitive and informative tools to do science.

 Afterwards, I worked with Uri Eden and Mark Kramer developing metrics for the analysis of rhythmic phenomena in neural systems.
 We identified how small deviations from underlying assumptions influence metrics of oscillatory synchrony in point process data, and suggested analysis methods that might behave more favorably.